 However, this is not the case.

-Years later, when they’re all grown up, you may be perplexed as to why your adult children no longer respect you.
+Years later, when they’re all grown up, you could be perplexed as to why your adult children no longer respect you.
 They most likely never did.
 When they were children, they were just obedient.
 Since their childhood, you have demonstrated a lack of regard.

 After asking my kid a million times not to create a mess, I did ponder whether I should simply take the “easy” path to spare myself some time and stress.
-But every time I was tempted to take such a shortcut, I reminded myself of how much I despised being treated in this manner as a youngster, and how it would only gain me disdain.
+But every time I was tempted to take such a shortcut, I reminded myself of how much I despised being treated in this manner as a child, and how it would only gain me disdain.

 How do you educate a teenager to be respectful?